The Golden Age of Hollywood (1930s–1950s)

 • Urban alienation

-With moody lighting, sharp dialogue, and morally complex characters, noir reflected a changing America and proved Hollywood could tell darker, more introspective stories.
+With moody lighting, sharp dialogue, and morally complex characters, noir reflected a changing America and demonstrated that Hollywood could tell darker, more introspective stories.

 Hollywood films during World War II and their social and propaganda impact